kennedn/teams-js-injector/README.md

 # Microsoft Team Javascript Injector

-This is a fork of eariassoto's [repo](https://github.com/eariassoto/teams-js-injector).
-This is a customised version that introduces the following:

-- Fix to cater for the newer Teams WebView edition that has the side / top bar and chat contents in different WebContents.
-Each WebContent requires its own injection
-- WebSocket response now marshalled and displayed to give feedback on syntax issues
-- Randomised websocket port to work around quick successive teams restarts failing due to port locks

-teams-patch.js does the following:
+This repo applies css and javascript tweaks to Teams, all tweaks are contained in teams-patch.js which does the following:

 - Custom Highlight colour for most elements in the chat tab
 - Permanently hides alert box that would usually display out of office status's above the message entry bar
-- Highlight for unread chats in chat list
+- Better highlight for unread chats in chat list
-- Compact mode on chat tab
-- Fix for missing icons due to incorrect size in media-objects

-This program sends a javascript payload to be evaluated by Microsoft Team's Javascript VM.
-The program opens a Teams process with the Remote Debugging tool enabled.
-This debugger allow us to get the current pages/connections.
-The program then gets the address for the Chat service websocket and sends a message to it.
-The message request the "Runtime.evaluate" method that will make the application to execute the payload code.
+Teams is based on webview2 which means its just a chrome browser made to look like an application.
+It can also be launched with a debug port enabled, allowing websocket commands to be sent to it.
+One such command, "Runtime.evaluate", allows us to send javascript to the process that will then be evaluated and ran.

+We leverage this primative to apply a custom stylesheet to teams via the debug port.

 Usage of ./teams-js-injector:
 ```